 The overlap in confidence intervals may lead one to believe that there is no statistically significant difference in mean LDL between the two groups.

 However, at the 5% significance level, there is a statistically significant difference in mean LDL between those who survived at least 5 years and those who died within 5 years (P-value = 0.0186).
 In other words, there is a 1.86% probability of obtaining the result equal to or more extreme than what was actually observed given that the null hypothesis is true.

+Score：3

 (d)